 You can typically set network standard expectations for latency and create alerts when it reaches a certain threshold above this baseline.

 Network monitoring tools can help you set up data comparisons between different metrics to help identify performance issues, such as application performance or errors also affecting latency.

 A network mapping tool can also help you pinpoint where within the network latency the performance issues are occurring, which allows you to troubleshoot problems more quickly.

 Specific traceroute tools monitor packets and how they move across an IP network, including how many “hops” the packet took, the roundtrip time, best time (in milliseconds), as well as the IP addresses and countries the packet traveled through.

 By improving your network speed and reducing latency, your business processes will also make leaps and bounds towards efficiency and high performance.

-The key takeaways are that network latency, jitter, and network packet loss can severely impede clear communication and universally affect your user experience (UX).
+Network latency, jitter, and packet loss can severely impede clear communication and universally affect your user experience (UX).
 If you can measure and keep latency low, your user experience will improve dramatically.